 - Has a co-occurring disorder that compounds symptoms

-What to Expect in Private Treatment Centers for Depression
+What to Expect in Private Residential Treatment

 The benefits of an inpatient or residential depression program are many.
 These programs not only ensure absolute privacy, but can also more accurately diagnose the mental illness and identify other co-occurring disorders, and is professionally equipped to effectively treat them.
 Patients are thoroughly evaluated and, once the individualized treatment plan is created, will be assigned a multi-pronged treatment plan.